-Individuals who work as script supervisors may be employed in the television and movie industries.
-They ensure the continuity of dialogue and storyline during the production of a movie, television show or play.
-A formal education is not required, but apprenticeships and certain qualities can help develop the skills needed for this occupation.
+Script supervisors are typically employed in the television, theater and movie industries.
+They ensure the continuity of dialogue and story line during production of a movie, television show or play.
+Formal post-secondary education is not required, but apprenticeships and on-the-job training can help develop the skills needed for this occupation.

 |Education Requirements||Apprenticeship, on-the-job training or film school education|